Tombstone (film): Production

 The film was shot primarily on location in Arizona.
 Shooting began in May 1993.
-The film was supposed to be screenwriter Kevin Jarre's first job as director but he was quickly overwhelmed by the job, failing to get needed shots and falling behind the shooting schedule.
+The film was supposed to be screenwriter Kevin Jarre's first job as director, but he was quickly overwhelmed by the job, failing to get needed shots and falling behind the shooting schedule.
 A month into filming, he was fired by producer Andrew Vajna and replaced with George P. Cosmatos.
 Michael Biehn, a close friend of Jarre, considered quitting.
-Biehn recalled feeling (director) Cosmatos "...had no understanding or appreciation of the screenplay."
+Biehn recalled feeling that director Cosmatos "had no understanding or appreciation of the screenplay."
 By the time of Cosmatos' arrival, though, all actors stayed on board.
-The new director brought a demanding, hard-nosed sensibility to the set, which led to conflicts with some of the crew members (most famously with cinematographer William Fraker).
+The new director brought a demanding, hard-nosed sensibility to the set, which led to conflicts with some of the crew members (mainly with cinematographer William Fraker).
 Meanwhile, Kurt Russell worked quickly with producer James Jacks to pare down Jarre's sprawling script, deleting subplots and emphasizing the relationship between Wyatt and Doc.

 One way or another, Americans have to deal with the West and its glorious, sordid, sadistic past…we fought lawnessness to create an even more lawless law, one that excused and perpetuated genocide.
 Even today, this gun-obsessed nation that we love remains mired in a dilemma centered on pistols and rifles with romantic ties to our murderous past.
 We love Westerns.
 We learn everything from Westerns and yet learn nothing from them.
 We continue killing ourselves in an unconscionable way…That's why when I had the chance to play Doc Holliday, I grabbed it.